serious-44/ssp/README.md

 --- Nerve-racking bugs

-On Windows the the videos are too bad.
+On Windows the the videos are too faulty.

-- There are jumps and flashes.
-- The HD videos have black areas.
-- The clip-editor doesn't show the correct frame.
-- Previev images extrected from the videos are messed up.
-- Sometimes the video don't start.
+There are jumps and flashes.
+The HD videos have black areas.
+The clip-editor doesn't show the correct frame.
+Previev images extrected from the videos are messed up.
+And sometimes the video don't start.
 You have to resize the window.

-I'm told, this task needs a different video-library.
+I'm told, the program just needs a different video-library.
 But this is not on my top priority list, I am using Linux.
 Are there Windows programmers, who want to play serious strip poker?

 Version 0.0.0  Use at your own risk.

 ---- Installing the program

-Up to now, the is no distribution.
+Up to now, there is no distribution.
 You have to compile it yourself.

 Compiling has been testet on Ubuntu Linux and Windows7.
 Trolltech claims, you can also compile it on a Mac.